avan3/obsidian/Resume notes/Spring Boot Interview Questions.md

 		- Also provides security features such as authentication, authorization, and secure communication (SSL/TLS) and allowing the developer to protect sensitive resources or user data
 	- Servlets are the server side Java programs that can handle requests and generate the responses
 - **Spring Boot Scopes**
+	- Can specify with the `@Scope` annotation
+	- Scopes:
+		- Singleton
+			- Creates a single instance of the bean
+		- Prototype
+			- Will return a different instance every time it is requested from the container
+		- Request
+			- Creates a bean instance for a single HTTP request
+			- Also need to add a proxyMode attribute with `ScopedProxyMode.TARGET_CLASS` since there is no active request at the moment of instantiation of the web application context
+		- Session
+			- Creates a bean instance for an HTTP session
+			- Also requires proxyMode
+		- Application
+			- Creates a bean instance for the lifecycle of a ServletContext
+			- Also requires proxyMode
+			- Shared across multiple servlet-based applications running in the same ServletContext
+		- Websocket
+			- Creates for a particular Websocket session
+			- Also requires proxyMode
+	- Last 4 are available in a web-aware application
 - **Spring Boot validation**
 	- `spring-boot-starter-validation`
 	- Provides validation annotations that can be put on fields in classes